-It works perfect for companies that want to attract customers willing to try out a new and outstanding experience by using their products.
+It works perfectly for companies that want to attract customers willing to try out a new and outstanding experience by using their products.

 Purple color is a color that works for companies that target younger people.
 The older audience is not attracted so quickly by the purple shades.

-Examples of companies that use a purple in their logo are: T-mobile, Twitch, Milka.
+Examples of companies that use purple in their logo are T-mobile, Twitch, Milka.

 Companies that are choosing to use black for logo and branding want to make a strong statement and convey a sense of authority and respect.

 A few examples of companies that use black in the logos are Puma, Nike, Schwarzkopf.